benory/website-personal/_pages/archive/archive.md

 <div class="page-wrapper">

-My collection includes a number of archival documents that pertain to the history of musicology.
+I collect archival materials relating to the history of musicology.<br><br> My collection includes pages from a scrapbook of publicity materials for Gustave Reese's <i>Music in the Middle Ages</i> (1940), the original copy of Walter Gerstenberg's unpublished Habilitationsschrift, "Beiträge zur Problemgeschichte der evangelischen Kirchenmusik" (1935), and the collected papers for Peter Gradenwitz (1910–2001), a German-Israeli musicologist.
 I'd be happy to provide high-quality, publication-ready scans of these materials.<br><br>

-The collection includes pages from a scrapbook of publicity materials for Gustave Reese's  <i>Music in the Middle Ages</i> (1940), the original copy of Walter Gerstenberg's unpublished Habilitationsschrift, "Beiträge zur Problemgeschichte der evangelischen Kirchenmusik" (1935), and the collected papers for Peter Gradenwitz (1910–2001), a German-Israeli musicologist.<br><br>

 <div id="search-interface"></div>
 <div id="list"></div>